 Copies of the Guidelines are available for purchase in the Planning and Zoning Department for $10.60, (including tax).

-If downloading a copy, be sure to set printer to booklet printing and double sided.
+If downloading a copy from the link provided above, be sure to set printer to booklet printing and double sided.